ablab/spades/docs/input.md

 ## Reading NCBI SRA files

-NCBI SRA uses a binary format to store reads.
+[NCBI SRA](https://www.ncbi.nlm.nih.gov/sra/docs/sra-data-formats) uses a binary format to store reads.
 SPAdes has an ability to read these files directly, so there is no need to convert them into intermediate FASTQ files.
-However, this brings additional dependency on NCBI SDK and therefore there might be compatibility issues.
-Overall, the following is required:
+However, this brings additional dependency on NCBI SDK, which may cause compatibility issues.
+Overall, to assemble reads from SRA files make sure that:

-  - SPAdes should be compiled with NCBI SDK support enabled (pass `-DSPADES_USE_NCBISDK=ON` to `spades_compile.sh`, disabled by default, enabled in release binaries).
+  - SPAdes is compiled with NCBI SDK support enabled (pass `-DSPADES_USE_NCBISDK=ON` to `spades_compile.sh`, disabled by default).
+No action is required if you use pre-compiled release binaries.
-  - Input file should have `.sra` extension.
+  - Input files have `.sra` extension.
-  - Input file should be passed as interlaced (in case of paired-end reads) or single-end library.
+  - Input files are provided as interlaced (in case of paired-end reads) or as single-end library.
-  - Read error correction does not support reading SRA files (so one should use `--only-assembler` command line option).
+  - Read error correction does not support reading SRA files, `--only-assembler` command line option is mandatory.

-SRA files could contain reads that were aligned to a reference.
-Reading of such files without a reference could be slow and SPAdes will produce a warning.
-For such files it is advised to  convert to FASTQ first.
+SRA files can contain reads that were aligned to a reference genome.
+Reading such files without a reference can be slow and SPAdes will produce a warning in this case.
+We recommend to convert such files to FASTQ first.